Automated classification of plasma regions using 3D particle energy distributions

 It might be of interest to apply similar techniques to other particle instruments or other spacecraft.
 In principle, if different plasma regions exhibit differences in particle distributions, the model should be able to learn these differences and provide accurate classification results.

 \acknowledgments Funding for the work is received from the European Commission H2020 program, Grant 559 Agreement No. 801039 (EPiGRAM-HS).
-A. D. is supported by the Ministry of Science and Higher Education of the Russian Federation under agreement 075-15-2021-583.
+AD is supported by the Ministry of Science and Higher Education of the Russian Federation under agreement 075-15-2021-583.
+APD received financial support from the Swedish National Space Agency (Grant 2020-00111).
 The data used in this work is publicly through MMS data archive \url{https://lasp.colorado.edu/mms/sdc/public/about/browse-wrapper/}.
 The source codes and the labeled dataset are available on Bitbucket \url{https://bitbucket.org/volshevsky/mmslearning}.